lee-alt-add/Personal-Finance/README.md

-Crystal clear ✅ — you want me to **write each iteration document as if I’m mentoring someone who is learning step by step while coding the project**.
-That means:

-* Explaining concepts before tasks.
-* Using **MySQL** instead of PostgreSQL.
-* Keeping a **teaching tone** (why we’re doing something, not just what).
-* Every iteration builds on knowledge.

-Let’s redo **Iteration 1** in that style.
+Perfect 👍 If we swap **Spring Boot** for **Javalin**, the approach changes a bit:

+* Javalin is a **lightweight web framework** (you’ll code more directly, less magic than Spring Boot).
+* You’ll still connect to **MySQL** (using JDBC or JPA/Hibernate — but for learning, I’ll suggest **JDBI** or plain JDBC\*\* so you see what’s happening).
+* This makes Iteration 1 a great learning experience because you’ll touch the **HTTP layer** and the **SQL layer** directly.

+Here’s the **Iteration 1 doc rewritten for Javalin** with the same teaching-first tone 👇

 ---

-# 📘 Iteration 1 – Java + MySQL Foundations
+# 📘 Iteration 1 – Java + MySQL Foundations with Javalin

 ## 🎯 Goal

-In this first iteration, we want to:
+In this first iteration, you will:

-1. Set up a **Java project** using Spring Boot.
+1. Set up a **Java project** with Javalin.
 2. Install and configure **MySQL locally**.
-3. Connect Java to MySQL using **Spring Data JPA**.
+3. Connect Java to MySQL using **JDBC** (direct SQL queries).
-4. Implement our first simple REST endpoints (`/health` and `/users`).
+4. Build your first REST endpoints (`/health`, `/users`).

-By the end of this sprint, you’ll have written your first **Java + SQL application**, tested it, and laid the foundation for all future iterations.
+By the end, you’ll have a running **Javalin + MySQL API**, with the ability to create and fetch users.

 ---

 ## 🧠 Concepts to Learn First

-Before coding, here are the key things you need to understand:

-1. **Spring Boot**: A Java framework that makes it easier to build APIs without writing too much boilerplate code.
-It gives you a quick way to create REST endpoints.
+1. **Javalin**: A lightweight Java web framework.
+Unlike Spring Boot, it doesn’t auto-generate much — you’ll define routes (`app.get`, `app.post`) yourself.
+Great for learning HTTP fundamentals.

-2. **MySQL Database**: A relational database where we’ll store our data.
-Think of it like a set of connected Excel sheets where we can run queries.
+2. **MySQL Database**: A relational database for storing data.
+You’ll create a schema, connect from Java, and run SQL queries.

-3. **JPA (Java Persistence API)**: A way for Java to talk to the database using classes (`User`) instead of writing SQL manually every time.
-Under the hood, it still generates SQL for you.
+3. **JDBC (Java Database Connectivity)**: The standard way Java apps connect to SQL databases.
+You’ll write SQL queries directly in your code.

-4. **CRUD**: Short for **Create, Read, Update, Delete** — the basic operations for working with data.
+4. **CRUD**: Basic database operations: Create, Read, Update, Delete.
 We’ll start with Create (POST) and Read (GET).

 ---

 ## 📌 User Stories for Iteration 1

-1. **As a developer**, I want to run a Spring Boot app so that I can start building my finance tracker.
+1. **As a developer**, I want to run a Javalin app so that I can build my finance tracker.

-   * Acceptance: `mvn spring-boot:run` starts the app.
+   * Acceptance: Running `mvn exec:java` starts the app.

-2. **As a developer**, I want a health check endpoint so that I can confirm my app is running.
+2. **As a developer**, I want a health check endpoint so that I can confirm my app is alive.

    * Acceptance: `GET /health` returns `{ "status": "UP" }`.

-3. **As a developer**, I want to store and retrieve users from a MySQL database so that I know Java ↔ MySQL works.
+3. **As a developer**, I want to store and retrieve users from MySQL so that I know Java ↔ MySQL works.

    * Acceptance: I can `POST` a user (`name`, `email`) and `GET` it back.